dev2prod-hub/.github/profile/README.md

 # 🚀 Dev2Prod Hub

-Main idea: Platform to focus of the development to get rid of the delivery and other distractions.
+The main idea of the platform is: to help developers focus on their work by eliminating distractions such as delivery and other interruptions.
-I need some coming soon page to start to collect emails.

 1. Developer create a YAML  config file in the root of the project.
 2. The platform will read the config file and take care about CI/CD, Observability, Security, etc.